SemParser: A Semantic Parser for Log Analysis: Methodology

 Our framework is composed of two parts, an end-to-end semantics miner and a joint parser.
 In Figure~\ref{fig:pipeline}, we use an example to illustrate how our framework processes log messages.
 To begin with, log messages are sent to the semantic miner for acquiring template-level semantics (i.e., \textit{concepts}) and explicit instance-level semantics (i.e., \textit{explicit CI pairs}) of each log independently.
 This step particularly solves the first two stated challenges.
 The unseen explicit CI pairs will be added to the \textit{Domain Knowledge database} to keep the knowledge updated.
 Moreover, to uncover potential implicit semantics from domain knowledge, \textit{instances} in log messages are kept.
 Hence, the challenge of missing inter-log relations are addressed.

-Following that, the joint parser receives semantic miner outputs, taking charge of implicit semantics inference with the help of domain knowledge.
+Following that, the joint parser receives outputs from the semantics miner, taking charge of implicit semantics inference with the help of domain knowledge.
 The newfound implicit instance semantics, coupled with the explicit one, form the instance-level semantics, denoted as \textit{CI pairs}.
 The remaining concepts and instances which cannot be paired with each other are stored as \textit{orphan concepts} and \textit{orphan instances}, respectively.
-Besides, the \textit{conceptualized templates} are derived by replacing instances with their corresponding concepts (if have), or ``<*>'' for else.
-The final structural outcome of ~\name~ consists of \textit{conceptualized templates}, \textit{CI pairs}, \textit{orphan concepts}, as well as \textit{orphan instances}.
+Besides, the \textit{conceptualized templates} are derived by replacing instances with their corresponding concepts (if available), or ``$<$*$>$'' for else.
+The final structural outcome of~\name~consists of \textit{conceptualized templates}, \textit{CI pairs}, \textit{orphan concepts}, as well as \textit{orphan instances}.

-As the first and fundamental step for log analysis, ~\name~ could facilitate general downstream log analysis tasks.
-We will introduce details of the semantics miner and joint parser in the following two subsections.
-Then, the typical downstream applications will be displayed in Section~\ref{sec:results}.
+As the first and fundamental step for log analysis,~\name~could facilitate general downstream log analysis tasks.
+We will introduce details of the semantics miner and the joint parser in the following two subsections.
+Then, two typical downstream applications will be displayed in Section~\ref{sec:results}.